Race walking: World Race Walking Challenge

 Since 2003, the IAAF has organised the IAAF Race Walking Challenge, an annual worldwide competition series in which elite athletes accumulate points for the right to compete in the IAAF Race Walking Challenge Final and to share over US$200,000 of prize money.
 The series of televised events takes place in several countries each year including Mexico, Spain, Russia and China.

-Age Groups
+Age groups

-USA Track & Field offers Racewalking at the Youth, Open, All-Comers, and Masters levels.
+USA Track & Field offers racewalking at the Youth, Open, All-Comers, and Masters levels.

 High School: Racewalking is sometimes included in high school indoor and outdoor track meets, the rules often more relaxed.
 The distances walked tend to be relatively short, with the 1500 m being the most commonly held event.
 Racing also occurs at 3 km, 5 km and 10 km, with records kept and annual rankings published.

 As an individual pursuit

 While participating in races essentially defines race walking, it can be practised by individuals for their own benefit, much like joggers not taking part in racing.
 One former jogger has written about injuries sustained while running, recommending race walking, which is much easier on the joints, instead.
-Requiring to have one foot in contact with the ground at all times reduces the impacts on ankles, knees and hips which lead to running injuries.
+Requiring to have one foot in contact with the ground at all times reduces the impacts on ankles, knees, and hips that lead to running injuries.